SkylineCommunications/dataminer-docs/release-notes/DxMs/artifactdeployer_change_log.md

 #### 23 May 2024 - Enhancement - ArtifactDeployer 1.7.0 - Deployment event improvements [ID_39717]

-Improved on how Catalog and DxM deployment events are forwarded to dataminer.services.
-This should reduce the amount of deployments shown on dataminer.services as failures while they actually did succeed.
+An improvement has been implemented to the way Catalog and DxM deployment events are forwarded to dataminer.services.
+This will reduce the number of deployments that are incorrectly shown as failures on dataminer.services even though they actually succeeded.

 #### 26 April 2024 - Fix - ArtifactDeployer 1.6.10 - Inconsistent cloud endpoint detection failures [ID_39513]